 If the fish has not been cooked properly, it may still contain high levels of harmful chemicals like mercury.
 This is especially dangerous during pregnancy, as it can result in the nervous system, lungs, kidneys, vision and even the hearing abilities being damaged in the baby.

-How Can Sushi be Made Safe to Eat While Pregnant?
+How Can Sushi Be Made Safe to Eat While Pregnant?

 Even though there are many harmful effects of consuming sushi during pregnancy, it can still be made safe for consumption by using the right kind of fish.
 The fish used in the dish must be ‘flash frozen’, which refers to a process of keeping the fish at extremely low temperatures right after harvesting it.
-This process has the capability to kill off the majority of the parasites and bacteria present in the fish, making it safe to consume.
+This process has the capability to kill off a majority of the parasites and bacteria present in the fish, making it safe to consume.

 Types of Sushi Pregnant Women Can Eat

 Mercury levels are a real danger for pregnant women, so they should make sure to consume only fish with the lowest levels of mercury.
 These include fish such as: